 “My favorite book is Grief is the Thing with Feathers by Max Porter, as it addresses the difficult topic of grief in a very real way, with some heart-warming and comical elements.”

 “David & Goliath - Underdogs, Misfits and the Art of battling Gi.
 I like it because firstly each story is a small chapter so you don't lose concentration, and it's a feel good book where each story explains a different way to looking at what we think is a disadvantage or an advantage.”

 “The Ginger Tree by Oswald Wynd.
 The story of an innocent young girl sent to Japan to marry a British Attaché and ends up having an affair with a Japanese soldier.
 She is rejected by her husband and her family.
 The story follows her through these traumas and to her understanding of the Japanese mentality.
 Really love this book.
 Have read it several times.
 Love the historical side of society.”

-	"My favourite book is the Chronicles of Tao: The Secret Life of a Taoist by Deng Ming-Dao.
+"My favorite book is the Chronicles of Tao: The Secret Life of a Taoist by Deng Ming-Dao.
 A beautiful story that transports you to a time and world that makes you reflect on what is important in life…"

-	"My favourite is Goldfinch by Donna Tartt, it follows a small boy called Theo whose life is turned upside down when he survives a terrorist bombing in NYC.
+"My favorite is Goldfinch by Donna Tartt, it follows a small boy called Theo whose life is turned upside down when he survives a terrorist bombing in NYC.
 I felt so absorbed and protective for him that I found it really hard to put down."